Tea Bag Folding: a Flat Unit Origami Craft

 This page is organized with the origami water bomb as the beginning step to creating and making pattern variations of your own.

-My first suggestion is to pull out some scrapbook paper, colored printer paper or the printed stationery paper for the letters you never sent out.
+Find some scrapbook paper, colored printer paper or the printed stationery paper for the letters you never sent out.
 Or use the dollar notepads or list pads in the bargain bins at the craft store.

-So get out your paper and try the tea bag folding instructions that follow.
+Get out some paper and try the tea bag folding instructions that follow!

 The pink rosette above was made from decorative handmade paper from Nepal.
 It is made from the lokta plant and is an ancient craft.
 The variety in the pack makes lovely variations and there are several different colors.